swup/a11y-plugin/README.md

 #### Deprecated options

-The following two announcement templates variables are now grouped in a single `announcements` object.
+The following two options are now grouped in the `announcements` object and deprecated.

-- `announcementTemplate`: How to announce the new page.
+- `announcementTemplate`: equivalent to `announcements.title`
-- `urlTemplate`: How to announce the new page if neither a title tag nor a heading were found.
+- `urlTemplate`: equivalent to `announcements.url`

 ## Visit object